by Alison Broddle.

 These two issues have influenced my list and are the reason I’ve figured out that I more identify with authors and genres that have given me so much- as a writer and as a person- rather than specific books.

-Click HERE to get more blogs like this- delivered straight to your inbox- along with info about our upcoming writing courses and services, and much more ~
+Sign up to get more blogs like this- delivered straight to your inbox- along with info about our upcoming writing courses and services, our FREE course on creativity, and much more ~

 Edward Albee and Oscar Wilde

 I don’t read a lot of plays, but when I do, I look particularly for ideas and inspiration from dialogue.
 Plays are entirely dependent on dialogue as both the engine that drives the plot and to give exposition on some of the story, so the dialogue has to be great.